tarwn/lessthandot-hugo/blogs/content/posts/2011-11-17-location-of-files-for-new.md

 ---
 The following [question][1] was asked

-> I&#8217;ve got a sql server that&#8217;s set up to have database files to default to e drive, but the model&#8217;s files are on c. will new database pick up the setting from the server and put them on e, or will they pick it up from the model and put them on c?
+> I've got a sql server that's set up to have database files to default to e drive, but the model's files are on c. will new database pick up the setting from the server and put them on e, or will they pick it up from the model and put them on c?

 What SQL Server does is that it will pick up the settings from the server settings.
 We can easily verify that by running some scripts